Attu Island: Birding

 Attu was an important location in the world of competitive birding, whose goal is to see or hear the largest possible number of bird species within a specific geographic area during a specific time period.
 Because it is so physically remote from other parts of North America, there are a number of bird species likely to be found on Attu that are not seen anywhere else on the continent.
 John Fitchen called the island "the Holy Grail of North American birding".

 During his record-setting big year of 1998, in which he identified a record 745 species (later revised to 748), Sandy Komito spent 29 days (May 10 – June 7) on the island.
-Since the closure of Attu Station by the U.S. Coast Guard in 2010, access to the island by birders has been greatly restricted.
-In a 2010 interview on the subject, Al Levantin (one of Komito's competitors during the 1998 season) singled out inaccessibility of Attu as the factor that would make it nearly impossible to break Komito's record.
+Since the closure of Attu Station by the U.S. Coast Guard in 2010, access by birders has been greatly restricted.
+Birding tours can still reach Attu, but only by a multi-day boat trip from Adak Island.
+In a 2010 interview on the subject, Al Levantin (one of Komito's competitors in the 1998 season) singled out inaccessibility of Attu as the factor that would make it nearly impossible to break Komito's record.
 However, Neil Hayward did break the record, by one species, in 2013 without visiting Attu.

-Birding tours can still reach Attu but only by boat, following a multi-day trip from Adak Island.